The Theatre Group at SBCC presents VANYA AND SONIA AND MASHA AND SPIKE

 “…riotous…the show’s a ton of fun even if you can’t tell your SEAGULL from your UNCLE VANYA…” New York Post

 Performances will be July 13-30, 2016, Thursday through Saturday @ 7:30pm, Sundays @ 2pm.
 All performances have the assisted listening system available and the Garvin Theatre is wheelchair accessible.
-Ticket prices are: Friday and Saturday evenings $26 general/$21 seniors/$17 students.
+Ticket prices are: Thursday evening and Sunday matinees $24 general/$19 seniors/$14 students, Friday and Saturday evenings $26 general/$21 seniors/$17 students.
 The Garvin Theatre is located on the West Campus of Santa Barbara City College in the 900 block of Cliff Dr. Parking is free and near the Theatre.
 For information or reservations call the Garvin Theatre Box Office at 805-965-5935 or purchase tickets online at www.theatregroupsbcc.com.

 Event Details